kyogan12/ecommerce-product-page/README.md

 # Ecommerce Product Page

-Making a product page for an ecommerce shoe site from Frontend Mentor.
+Product page for an ecommerce shoe site from Frontend Mentor.
 <a href="https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6">Link to the challenge</a>

 Made with: